 - USCG Auxiliary

-- San Francisco Fire Department: NERT (I am considering not renewing my license — I want more action.)
+- San Francisco Fire Department: NERT (I am considering not renewing my license — I’m really bored with this group — I want more action and growth — this has zero growth for me.)

 - Alameda County Sheriff’s Office: SAR/SAF (I’m still in the process of qualifying.)